adaptlearning/adapt-contrib-xapi/README.md

 In response to activity on navigating via pages and menus:
 - experienced

-In response to completion of non-question components, blocks, articles or contentobjects:
+In response to completion of non-question components, blocks, articles or contentObjects:
 - completed

 In response to completion of question components, along with details of the interaction the following verb will be sent: